Available full time, permanent.

 The School has expanded its computing degree teaching portfolio rapidly in the past several years creating new offerings such as BSc (Hons) Digital & Technology Solutions (degree apprenticeship route), BSc (Hons) Cyber Security, BSc (Hons) Mobile and Web Development, BSc (Hons) Computing and Business Management, BSc (Hons) Computer Games Programming and MSc Computer Games Development.
 Additional masters-level and undergraduate degrees will be added in the future.
-Consequently, the School is seeking to appoint a permanent Lecturer in Network Engineering to undertake teaching and research in a variety of computing areas.
+Consequently, the School is seeking to appoint a permanent Lecturer in Cyber Security to undertake teaching and research in a variety of computing areas.
 This is a new post.
-The successful applicant could expect to teach across multiple degrees but would focus on network-centric modules (see https://www.uos.ac.uk/courses/ug/digital-and-technology-solutions-professional-degree-apprenticeship and https://www.uos.ac.uk/courses/ug/digital-and-technology-solutions-professional-degree-apprenticeship-software-engineeringy for module diets) and some additional teaching such as programming for network engineers, mathematics for computing, and be a supervisor for final-year projects.
+The successful applicant could expect to teach across multiple degrees.
+Expected modules would include Introduction to Cyber Security, Cyberphysical Security, Cyber Forensics and Intrusion Management, and Strategic Cybersecurity (see https://www.uos.ac.uk/courses/ug/bsc-hons-cyber-security for more details).
+The successful candidate would be expected to be an independent assessor for Digital & Technology Solutions projects in software and network areas, or take on some additional teaching in other areas such as programming, mathematics for computing, and be a supervisor for final-year cyber security projects.
 The appointee is expected to make a significant contribution to the learning, teaching and research culture in the School of Engineering Arts Science and Technology.

 Applications are sought from PhD qualified and/or industrially experienced candidates with excellent teaching skills, a track record in computing research (in academia or industry) and the ability to attract research grants and other funding to assist in the further development of the subject area.